Flight TRAINING FOR AIRPLANE and helicopter PILOTS for nearly 20 years

 Via Central Oregon Community College (COCC) Aviation Program:

 You could be eligible for 100% of tuition and flight training including your Private rating under this G.I Bill.
-You will also be eligible for a monthly housing allowance (MHA) and books & supplies stipend of up to $1000 per year.
-You will be able to receive the following ratings:
+Please contact the appropriate department head for more information:

 Directly via Leading Edge Aviation Program: